-Discretization is done by using regular trial points set $X\subset \Omega$, see Figure \ref{Fig-1}.
-We notice that in this scheme there is no need to choose any trial points on $\partial \Omega.$ All reported errors in $L^2(\Omega)$ norm are RMS errors approximated by using the fixed set of $7668$ equidistant points in $\Omega$.
+Discretization is done by using a series set of trial points $X\subset \Omega\cup\partial \Omega$ with different fill-distance $h$.
+However, in this scheme it is not mandatory to locate some trial points on $\partial \Omega$.
+We note that, to enforce the boundary conditions in some collocation methods such as the symmetric kernel-based method of \cite{Fra1,Fra2,ZW3}, some trial points have to be qualitatively located on the boundary.
+All reported errors in $L^2(\Omega)$ norm are RMS errors approximated by using the fixed set of $7668$ equidistant points in $\Omega$.
 Also, the error is analyzed in $\|\cdot\|_{0,\partial\Omega}$ with $1000$ equidistant points on $\partial \Omega$.
 All integrals in DLSP variational form are computed via the Gauss-Legendre quadrature rule with sufficient number of integration points in angular and radial directions.
-Also, we did not employ any technique to deal with the problem of ill-conditioning.
+We do not employ any special technique to deal with the problem of ill-conditioning.